wmayner/marbl/README.md

 We compute the normal form of `n`'s Markov blanket as follows:

-1. Swapping the labeling of `n`'s parents yeilds the array
+1. First we normalize the covered node's TPM.
+Swapping the labeling of `n`'s parents yeilds the array

         [[0.0, 0.0],
          [1.0, 0.0]]